The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 He looked cornered.

-And in the middle of all that, Alma Herrera stood barefoot on polished stone with her broken sandal hanging from her hand, looking not triumphant but exhausted.
+And in the center of all of it stood Alma Herrera, barefoot on polished stone, one broken sandal hanging from her hand, looking not triumphant but exhausted.

-She was there because somewhere along the way, an adult had died and left a child the work of telling the truth in a room full of people too compromised or too frightened to do it themselves.
+She had come because somewhere along the way a dying adult had left a child the work of telling the truth in a room full of people too compromised, too frightened, or too obedient to do it themselves.

 Twenty-two minutes later, the officers returned.